influxdata/helm-charts/charts/chronograf/README.md

     GOOGLE_CLIENT_SECRET: <BASE64_ENCODED_GOOGLE_CLIENT_SECRET>
 ```

-in conjunction with less sensitive information such as `GOOGLE_DOMAINS` and `PUBLIC_URL`, one can make use of the chart's `envFromSecret` and `env` values, e.g. a values file can have the following:
+In conjunction with less sensitive information, such as `GOOGLE_DOMAINS` and `PUBLIC_URL`, use the chart's `envFromSecret` and `env` values.
+For example, include the following in a values file:

 ```
 [...]